libktx/ktx/assets-async/README.md

     // When the coroutine resumes here, the asset is unloaded.
     // If no other assets use it as dependency, it will
     // be removed from the asset storage and disposed of.

+    // Note that you can also do this asynchronously if you don't
+    // want to suspend the coroutine:
+    async { assetStorage.unload<Texture>("images/logo.png") }
   }
 }
 ```